Selected Correspondence Peter

 Pardon the gallows humour.

 I am really quite surprised that you replied to me that you would not hesitate to respond ‘aggressively’.
-I can only conclude that since you told No. 8 you put your foot in your mouth you feel you made a faux pas.
+I can only conclude that since you told No 8 you put your foot in your mouth you feel you made a faux pas.
 Well, if it is a mistake, I don’t want to make too much of it.
 Perhaps the scenario I described of being faced with imminent loss of life by a violent opponent is where the rubber meets the road for an actualist.
 If one has thoroughly self-immolated, and as I am aware of no one who has achieved this feat save for Richard, I should think there would be no aggression involved at all.
 In other words, there would be no adrenalin rush, no fight-or-flight response, no desperate pleading for your life to be saved, no hair trigger ‘shoot first’ reaction, like in all the cowboy pictures we were raised on.
 With no fear on board the physiological organism, a fervent imagination leads me to two possible conclusions: 1.) one would be as ‘calm as a cucumber’ and able to defuse the most violent of confrontations, skilfully using the wastage of energy generated by the opponents’ wrath, or 2.) one would most likely perish and be quite unconcerned with it, as one is devoid of a sense of being a personal ‘I’ that needs defending.
 Rhetorical questions and speculations aside, few of us are actually faced with anything like this.
 Not to say that we might not be at some relatively near point in the future, if war breaks out, which, considering the history of world, is certainly possible.
 It is a wonderful distraction to consider these questions, but I don’t want to belabour the point.
 It is far more interesting and vital work to consider how to deal with the situations that are actually facing me than concoct a hypothetical situation to speculate about.

 If you would care to respond, you might comment on whether or not you were caught unawares when you responded in that way by saying ‘aggressively’.
 It was a rather revealing remark, as I think we are all in that boat, unless of course we are in Actual Freedom.

-It looks as though we have a crossed-post situation where I have answered most of the points you raised by answering your first post on the subject.
+PETER: It looks as though we have a crossed-post situation where I have answered most of the points you raised by answering your first post on the subject.
 At the moment I am quite busy working so I tend to be slow in my responses if the inbox gets full.
-I also like to respond in reasonable detail to questions raised which was another reason that I was attempting to pass on the longish piece of Sethism that No. 8 posted, but it looks as though my attempt failed.
+I also like to respond in reasonable detail to questions raised which was another reason that I was attempting to pass on the longish piece of Sethism that No 8 posted, but it looks as though my attempt failed.
 You quoted No 8 –

-‘Seth is no advocate of irresponsibility; he declares you are absolutely responsible for every minuscule event that ever happens to you.’
+[Jane Roberts]: ‘Seth is no advocate of irresponsibility; he declares you are absolutely responsible for every minuscule event that ever happens to you.’
 ‘The Nature of Personal Reality’ Seth via J.Roberts

 Common to most spiritual/ religious teachings is the moral principle that everyone is responsible for their actions, whereas one only has to take a clear-eyed look at the sacred teachings to discover that this is not so in fact.